lastradev/neovim-config/README.md

 ## Installation

-- Make sure to have neovim >= 0.5
+- Make sure to install neovim >= 0.5 (working fine on nvim stable)
-- Install gcc for treesitter C compilation
+- Install [gcc](https://gcc.gnu.org/) for treesitter C compilation
+- Install pynvim with pip3 for snippets
+- Install [The Silver Searcher](https://github.com/ggreer/the_silver_searcher) for Ag command

 Clone repo to your config folder (usually located in ~/.config/nvim)